Whole30 Almond Milk is a great homemade, dairy-free, paleo milk alternative. It’s easy to make with only 6 simple ingredients and no added sugars.

 - Whole30 Lemon Rosemary Crockpot Whole Chicken

 Whole30 Almond Milk

-- Add almonds, filtered water, vanilla bean + spices in blender.
+- Add almonds, fresh filtered water, and cinnamon in blender.

 - Blend on high for 2 minutes or until milk starts to look smooth.